Overview

 .

-If the patient is unable to get out of bed, but can be propped up and
+If the person is unable to get out of bed, but can be propped up and

 is conscious and alert, you can help by bringing the equipment he needs